FernandoBasso/ReadTheDocs-Dev-How-To/docs/javascript/performance.md

 ## Copy Array: push() vs ...spread

+Let's do some a quick test to compare the performance difference when copying an array using `Array.prototype.push()` vs `...spread` syntax and understand why spread is orders of magnitude less performant.

 ### Setup

 For this case-study, assume we have these setup lines in our `.js` file: